akolli1972/Giftastic-week6HW/README.md

 # Giftastic-week6HW
-    Gifstastic assignment is all about using javascript code to retrieve data from giphy on topics of interest.
+    Gifstastic assignment is  about using javascript code to retrieve data from giphy on topics of interest.
 ## Process behind the application
 In this assignment, i first created an HTML page with the following keywords:
    *'header'